algorand/js-algorand-sdk/v2_TO_v3_MIGRATION_GUIDE.md

 Indexer responses are not yet typed, and all numeric fields are returned as `bigint`.

+Additionally, Algod and Indexer request and response models used to be subclasses of a `BaseModel` type.
+This type has been removed in v3, and instead all models adhere to the `Encodable` interface.
+More information about encoding changes can be found in the [Encoding and Decoding](#encoding-and-decoding) section.

 ### JSON Operations

 In order to facilitate `bigint` as a first-class type in this SDK, additional JSON conversion utilities have been added in v3.
 These are the `parseJSON` and `stringifyJSON` functions.